Dog bites are the second most frequent cause of childhood visits to

 - A child must never be allowed to approach dog who is tied up/tethered.

-- While the parents are away and a baby sitter is on duty, the dog should be crated.
-It's too much to expect a babysitter to watch your dog and your toddler.
+- While the parents are away and a baby sitter is on duty, the dog

 - Set your home environment up for success.
-Provide gated areas where your dog can rest peacefully without fear of being tripped over or jumped on.
+Provide gated areas where

 - Keep your child away from your dog's food, toys or beds.

-- Always supervise interaction between your dog and your child, and teach appropriate boundaries to both.
-Never let kids and dogs play together unless you're right there in the middle of the action.
+- Always supervise interaction between your dog and your child, and

-- Certain areas of the home can be highly prized by dogs.
-These places include: a dog bed, under the coffee table, between the coffee table and the couch, on the couch, etc. Use extra caution when high value places such as these are involved.
+and the couch, on the couch, etc. Use extra caution when high value places such as these are involved.
 If necessary, move furniture around or use gates to to prevent access.

-- Gates and crates can be a big help in creating safety zones - but never let a child reach through a gate or tease a dog who is in his crate or behind a gate.
+never let a child reach through a gate or tease a dog who is in his

 - Never let a child play in a dog's crate.